JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 ## Groups interface and first steps

 The group interface is shown in the side pane on the left of the screen.
-It can be toggled on or off by pressing `Alt + 3` or by the menu **View → Groups interface**.
+It can be toggled on or off by pressing `Alt + 3` or by the menu **View → Groups**.
 The interface has several buttons, but most functions are accessed via a context menu (i.e. a right-click).
 Drag-and-drop is also supported.

 ![The main group interface](https://user-images.githubusercontent.com/6931104/188160207-63a74c16-8ce2-465a-8b2d-61171cd98608.png)

 ### Creating a group and adding entries to it

-To create a group and manually assign entries to it, press the **+** button, enter a name for the group, then press (leaving all values at their defaults).
-Now select the entries to be assigned to the group, and drag-and-drop them to the group (or use **Add to group** in the context menu of the group interface).
+To create a group and manually assign entries to it, press the **Add group** button located at the bottom of the pane, enter a name for the group, then press (leaving all values at their defaults).
+Now select the entries to be assigned to the group, and drag-and-drop them to the group (or use **Add selected entries to this group** in the context menu of the group interface).
 Finally, select the group to see its content.
 Only the entries you just assigned to the group should be displayed in the entry table.

 You can also automatically fill a group based on keywords.
 For this, you need to use a different [type of groups](groups.md#types-of-groups).